 Contains milk, wheat (gluten), cheese (dairy).
 If you use plant-based substitutes, the hand pies can be made dairy-free.
 Always check ingredient labels.

-Pin it Enjoy these broccoli cheddar hand pies warm out of the oven or pack them up for an easy meal on the go.
+Enjoy these broccoli cheddar hand pies warm out of the oven or pack them up for an easy meal on the go.

 Recipe FAQs